Recreating the Country blog

 2. Reducing damaging radiant heat.

 If you can’t distance yourself from a grass or bush fire, a vegetation barrier is a very effective shield from radiant heat.
-As mentioned in the February blog, deciduous trees provide a safer vegetation screen from radiant heat because they are less flammable than most native plants, however a native plantation with good shrub and understorey layers will dramatically reduce the radiant heat transferred across the plantation.
+As mentioned in the February blog, deciduous trees provide a safer vegetation screen from radiant heat because they are less flammable than most native plants, however a native plantation with good shrub and understorey layers will dramatically reduce the radiant heat transferred beyond the plantation.

 3. Trapping embers from approaching fires.